JackieSMC/noteherder/public/HW7Readme.md

  * Make a working _delete_ button.
  * When you click on a note in the list, populate the form with the data from that note.

+ ## Setup

+ Copy `base.example.js` to `base.js` and add the appropriate configuration for your Firebase application.